andrewmedina/ThreeDee/README.md

 ```
 Output:
 ```
-Transitioned from START to COMMAND with token: <COMMAND, SET>
+VALID transition from START to COMMAND with token: <COMMAND, SET>
-Transitioned from COMMAND to SETTING with token: <SETTING, SPEED>
+VALID transition from COMMAND to SETTING with token: <SETTING, SPEED>
-Transitioned from SETTING to PARAMETER with token: <PARAMETER, LOW>
+VALID transition from SETTING to PARAMETER with token: <PARAMETER, LOW>
-Transitioned from PARAMETER to NEW_LINE with token: <NEW_LINE, \n>
+VALID transition from PARAMETER to NEW_LINE with token: <NEW_LINE, \n>
-Transitioned from NEW_LINE to PRINT with token: <PRINT, PRINT>
+VALID transition from NEW_LINE to PRINT with token: <PRINT, PRINT>
 ```

 ### `test_4.ddd`